Transfer Students

 What is the GWAR and do I have to take it?

 • Students must pass the California State University Graduate Written Assessment Requirement (GWAR) in order to graduate.
-All students must complete the GWAR requirement by successfully completing a Writing Intensive Course (WIC) during or after their Junior year.
-For more information, go to the Learning and Academic Resource Center website.
+All students must complete the GWAR requirement by successfully completing a Writing Intensive Course (WIC), during or after their Junior year.
+For more information, go to the Learning and Academic Resources Center website

-• Your Psychology major advisor is one of the department's tenured or tenure-track faculty members.
-Your advisor’s name appears in your MySSU Student Center.
+• Your Psychology Major Advisor is one of the department's tenured or tenure-track faculty members.
+See the Advising page for your alphabetically assigned advisor.
+Their name appears in your MySSU Student Center.

 Need help?